 Park Ranger John Pro Tip

-If this is your first time taking the Star Train, remember that this event is a great place to enjoy the beautiful stars and not worry about taking a ton of photography equipment.
+If this is your first time taking the Star Train, remember that this event is a great place to enjoy the beautiful stars without worrying about taking a lot of photography equipment.

-I say this because you are not allowed to take a tripod on this trip as it poses a major trip hazard when people are walking in the dark.
-You also have to stay in the platform area when the train is stopped to ensure that nobody gets hurt or forgotten.
+Guests cannot take a tripod on this trip, as it poses a significant trip hazard when people walk in the dark.
+When the train is stopped, you must stay in the paved platform area to ensure nobody gets hurt or forgotten/left behind.

 How to get to Great Basin National Park